mstocco/mariostoc.co/content/traininglog/20220403-ironman2022-21weeksout.md

 My heart-rate strap recorded a higher than perceived BPM too.
 I am normally not that wrong with effort but apparently this was a harder 35 minute run than I had intended.

-Maybe it was the half of a Reactin this afternoon I took to calm my first strong hayfever reaction of the season.
+Maybe it was the Reactin I took earlier to calm my first strong hayfever reaction of the season.

 <!---->
 ## SATURDAY APR 9